I'm an independent freelancer, providing software engineering services, crafting code with love and thought.

 - I'm an independent freelancer, providing software engineering services.

-- You may engage my individual entrepreneur company to perform particular tasks for a specific project.
+- You may engage my individual entrepreneur company if:

 - If you have matching opportunity, please contact me.